nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * Cons:
         * `add` becomes a lengthy command to execute as unnecessary additional time is needed to enter dummy values to meet the input requirements.
         * Reduces user convenience as "useful" entries that can be made are limited to students whose details are all known.

+## Find feature

+### Implementation Details

+The proposed `find` feature is implemented using `MultiFieldContainsKeywordsPredicate` and `NameContainsKeywordsPredicate`. <br>

+Both of which implement the `Predicate<Person>` interface where the `test` method checks whether the data in the relevant field of a `Student` contains the specified keyword.

+Here is a sequence diagram showing the interactions between components when `find Alice` is run.: <br>
+// TODO sequence diagram

+### Feature details
+Our implementation extends from the `find` implementation in AB3 by accommodating `find PARTIAL_KEYWORD` on top of the current `find KEYWORD`.
+> An example of `PARTIAL_KEYWORD` is "Ye" while `KEYWORD` would be "Yeoh". <br>

+### General Design Considerations
+THe implementation of `find` is built on top of the original AB3 codebase's `find` command. <br>

+Our implementation has some additions such as:
+1. Allowing `PARTIAL_KEYWORD` finds so that we can accommodate for the real-life scenarios where users are not certain of the full `KEYWORD` to input for `find`.
+2. `find PREFIX` across the various attributes of a `Student` other than their `Name`

+**Aspect: Command format:**
+* **Alternative 1 (Current choice):** `find PREFIX KEYWORD/PARTIAL_KEYWORD`
+  * Pros:
+    * Improves user convenience by giving them flexibility in the completeness of their desired find keyword.
+    * Extensible across other attributes.
+  * Cons:
+    * Adds complexity to the implementation as this implementation introduces a lot of potential errors in parsing the user's input.
+    * Might be slightly challenging for new users to enter the `PREFIX`.
+* **Alternative 2:** `find KEYWORD/PARTIAL_KEYWORD`
+  * Pros:
+    * Easier to implement as there is lesser validating done by the app.
+    * Provides the user flexibility in searching across all attributes by default.
+  * Cons:
+    * The filtered list may not be what was desired as short partial keywords like `a` is unlikely to result in a succinct list.
+    * Users will not be able to search keywords for a particular attribute.

 ## Edit Feature

 ### Implementation Details